- Forest like the Amazon rainforest is some of the world’s most effective carbon sinks.

 - Trees specifically absorb as much as 20 tons of carbon dioxide per hectare each year.

 What Is A Carbon Sink?:- The carbon cycle forms an important part of life on Earth and the way in which living things interact with one another.
-Carbon is essential to all life and can be found in all living things, from humans to plants, to our food, and the air we breathe.
+Carbon is essential to all life and exists in all living things, including humans, plants, our food, and the air we breathe.
 Carbon is also a leading element in a lot of our industries.
 Simply put, without carbon, life on Earth would not survive.
 This is why the carbon cycle and understanding the hope to keep that cycle in balance, is essential.

 Diagrammatic representation of the carbon cycle.

 Carbon is the fourth most common element in the universe.
-The majority of carbon on earth is within the Earth’s crust, or lithosphere more generally, but it can also be found in all other spheres of the earth: the atmosphere, the hydrosphere (i.e. oceans and bodies of water), and the biosphere, which includes all living things.
+The majority of carbon on earth resides within the Earth’s crust, or lithosphere more generally, but it also exists in all other spheres of the earth: the atmosphere, the hydrosphere (i.e. oceans and bodies of water), and the biosphere, which encompasses all living things.

 Occurrence Of Carbon In Nature

 Less natural things, such as fossil fuels and pollutants, are also high in carbon.
-The carbon cycle is the process by which carbon is shifted from one reservoir to another.
+The carbon cycle involves the shifting of carbon from one reservoir to another.
 The process of photosynthesis uses carbon dioxide to help plants synthesize food.
 This transfers the carbon dioxide from the atmosphere, into the plant.
 The plant then releases oxygen.
 The plant generally then holds this carbon dioxide all of its living life.
 When the plant dies, the carbon transfers to the soil.
 As the plant then continues to decompose, the carbon molecules are released back into the atmosphere.